Topological two-band electron-hole superconductors with $d$-wave symmetry: Absence of Dirac quasiparticle annihilation in magic-angle twisted trilayer graphene: Abstract

 \section{Abstract}

 We discuss a two-band model for two-dimensional superconductors with electron and hole bands separated by an energy gap and singlet $d$-wave pairing in each band.
-This model exhibits a V-shaped to U-shaped transition in the density of the states of the superconductor, which is similar to that found in recent tunneling experiments in magic-angle twisted trilayer graphene~\cite{Kim2022}.
-This qualitative difference in behavior occurs when the electron and hole chemical potentials change, leading to topological quantum phase transitions between gapless and gapful $d$-wave superconducting states, due to the annihilation of chiral Dirac fermions at the critical points.
-Lastly, we show that direct thermodynamic evidence of these topological quantum phase transitions can be found in measurements of the compressibility, which exhibits logarithmic singularities at the transition points.
+This type of model exhibits a V-shaped to U-shaped transition in the density of the states of the superconductor, and was phenomenologically used as a possible interpretation of recent tunneling experiments in magic-angle twisted trilayer graphene (MATTG)~[Kim {\it et al.}, Nature {\bf 606}, 494-500 (2022)].
+Performing a microscopic investigation, we find that such a qualitative difference in behavior occurs when the electron and hole chemical potentials change, leading to topological quantum phase transitions (TQPTs) between gapless and gapped $d$-wave superconducting states, due to the annihilation of chiral Dirac fermions at the phase boundaries.
+This transition requires the vanishing of the coherence peaks in the density of states at zero energy when the phase boundary is crossed, but this is not seen in the experimental data of Kim {\it et al.} (2022).
+We also show that direct thermodynamic signatures of these topological quantum phase transitions arise in the theoretical compressibility, which exhibits logarithmic singularities at the transition points.
+Measurements of the compressibility may illuminate the interpretation of the experimental data of Kim {\it et al.} (2022) and provide additional information about topological quantum phase transitions in the superconducting state of MATTG.
+Based on our analysis, we are led to conclude that the V-shaped to U-shaped transition observed is not related to annihilation of Dirac fermion quasiparticles and its associated TQPTs, but is possibly connected to a change in symmetry of the order parameter from a nodal to a non-nodal superconducting phase.

 In the search for high temperature superconductors, more and more evidence points to two-dimensional (2D) structures as good candidates, but their theoretical understanding remains limited, because many of these materials have a complex structure.
-Specifically, multilayer graphene has been put forward as a promising testbed for unconventional superconductivity~\cite{Cao2018, Oh2021, Park2021, Kim2022, Zhang2022, Park2022}.
+Specifically, multilayer graphene has been put forward as a promising testbed for unconventional superconductivity~\cite{Cao2018, Oh2021, Park2021, Kim2022, Zhang2022, Park2022,Alicea2023,Xie2024}.
 When the graphene layers are twisted by a certain `magic' angle, the emerging moir\'e superlattice allows for a superconducting phase that can be tuned with electric fields.
 Experiments in magic-angle twisted bilayer~\cite{Cao2018,Oh2021} and trilayer~\cite{Kim2021, Park2021,Kim2022} graphene (MATBG and MATTG) point to the existence of the evolution of Bardeen-Cooper-Schrieffer (BCS) to Bose superconductivity with a nodal order parameter~\cite{Senthil2022} as a function of carrier density.